 If we write get("/main"), it will be a specific path.
 We won't get to it with any other queries than main.

-What if we want to handle all paths that start with main.
-Then we try to use the wildcard character *: get("/main/*")
+If we want to handle all paths that start with "main", We can use the wildcard character (*): get("/main/*").
+This matches exactly one path segment.

 get("/main/*") {